boazbk/crypto/lec_13_handshake.md

 we first used the CPA-secure scheme on $m$ to obtain a ciphertext $c$, and then added an authentication tag $\tau$ by signing $c$ with the MAC.
 The decryption algorithm first verified the MAC before decrypting the ciphertext.
 In the public key setting, one might hope that we could repeat the same construction using a CPA-secure _public key_ encryption and replacing the MAC with _digital signatures_.

+> # { .pause }
+Try to think what would be such a construction, and whether there is a fundamental obstacle to combining digital signatures and public key encryption in the same way we combined MACs and private key encryption.

-Alas, there is a fly in this ointment.
+Alas, as you may have realized, there is a fly in this ointment.
 In a signature scheme (necessarily) it is the _signing key_ that is _secret_, and the _verification key_ that is _public_.
 But in a public key encryption, the _encryption_ key is _public_, and hence it makes no sense for it to use a secret signing key.
 (It's not hard to see that if you reveal the secret signing key then there is no point in using a signature scheme in the first place.)

 **Why CCA security matters.** For the reasons above, constructing CCA secure public key encryption is very challenging.
 But is it worth the trouble?
 Do we really need this "ultra conservative" notion of security?
 The answer is _yes_.
 Just as we argued for _private key_ encryption, chosen ciphertext security is the notion that gets us as close as possible to designing encryptions that fit the metaphor of _secure sealed envelopes_.
 Digital analogies will never be a perfect imitation of physical ones, but such metaphors are what people have in mind when designing cryptographic protocols, which is a hard enough task even when we don't have to worry about the ability of an adversary to reach inside a sealed envelope and XOR the contents of the note written there with some arbitrary string.
 Indeed, several practical attacks, including Bleichenbacher's attack above, exploited exactly this gap between the physical metaphor and the digital realization.
 For more on this, please see [Victor Shoup's survey](http://www.shoup.net/papers/expo.pdf) where he also describes the Cramer-Shoup encryption scheme which was the first practical public key system to be shown CCA secure without resorting to the random oracle heuristic.
-(The first defginition of CCA security, as well as the first polynomial-time construction, was given in a seminal 1991 work of Dolev, Dwork and Naor.)
+(The first definition of CCA security, as well as the first polynomial-time construction, was given in a seminal 1991 work of Dolev, Dwork and Naor.)

 ## CCA secure public key encryption in the Random Oracle Model